pythoninchemistry/intro_python_chemists/content/getting_started.md

 ![The Thebelab and mybinder Interact buttons](./images/thebebinder.png)

-- The first buttom will offer file formats to download the page as a .ipynb file which can be run locally,
+- The first button will offer file formats to download the page as a .ipynb file which can be run locally,
 - The "Interact" button will open a Jupyter Notebook version of the page running on the mybinder resources in a new tab, and
 - The "Thebelab" button will make the code blocks in the webpage interactive, such that they can be run, edited and rerun.